emqx/neuron-docs/en_US/configuration/south-devices/neuhub/neuhub.md

 The address format varies by node type.
 Refer to the corresponding device documentation for details.

 ## NeuronHUB Windows Program
-Due to platform limitations of some protocols, an intermediate conversion program is required.
-The NeuronHUB program serves this purpose.
-Contact support to obtain the installation package.
+NeuronHUB is the Windows program that performs protocol bridging and collection described above (names are similar to the Neuron southbound plugin; mind the deployment context).
+Contact support for the installer package.

 ### Installation
 Double-click to install.
 It is recommended not to install on the system drive to avoid permission issues when modifying configuration files.
 The program starts automatically by default.